 Another thing that makes the MicroFreak unique is that you can specify how the Bend strip will react to your touch.
 When in standard mode (which is the default) the bend strip will behave as described above.
 In relative mode it does not matter where you touch the strip, your movement will be added or subtracted from the current pitch.
-To activate relative mode go to Utility>Misc>Relative bend and set it to ON.
+To activate relative mode, navigate to Utility > Misc > Relative bend and set it to ON.

-Freaky tip: On the strip you'll see six double-ues tilted 90 degrees.
+♪ Freaky tip: On the strip you'll see six W-like zig-zag figures tilted 90 degrees.
 They will help you to create more accurate pitch bends.

-By default the bend range is set to 24 chromatic steps: twelve from the center to the left and twelve from the center to the right.
-In Utility you can set the range to other distances, with a maximum of 48 steps (= four octaves).
-Select Utility>Preset>Bend range to change the default range.
+By default the bend range is set to 24 chromatic steps: 12 from the center to the left and 12 from the center to the right.
+In the Utility menu you can set the range to other distances, with a maximum of 48 steps (= four octaves).
+Select Utility > Preset > Bend range to change the default range.